modernweb-dev/web/docs/docs/test-runner/browsers/browserstack.md

 ---
-title: Test Runner Browserstack
+title: Browserstack
 eleventyNavigation:
   key: Browserstack
-  parent: Browser Launchers
+  parent: Browsers
+  order: 5
 ---

-Browser launcher for Web Test Runner using Browserstack.
+Run tests remotely on [Browserstack](https://www.browserstack.com/).

-For modern browsers we recommend using other browser launchers, as they are a lot faster.
-Browserstack can be used to target older browser versions.
+For modern browsers, we recommend using other browser launchers, as they are a lot faster.
+Browserstack is a good option for testing on older browser versions.

-See [@web/test-runner](https://github.com/modernweb-dev/web/tree/master/packages/test-runner) for a default implementation and CLI for the test runner.

 ## Usage